-2.2.2 NEED FOR THE PROJECT
+2.2.2 Need for the Project

-Transportation Problems in the South Coast Region
+2.2.2.1 Transportation Problems in the South Coast Region

-The current transportation system connecting Southeastern Massachusetts (i.e. the South Coast region including the cities of Fall River and New Bedford and the area served by SRPEDD) with Boston and internally is primarily a highway system and characterized by a lack of transportation mode choice, especially public transit.
+The current transportation system connecting Southeastern Massachusetts (i.e. the South Coast region including the cities of Fall River and New Bedford and the area served by the Southeast Regional Planning and Economic Development District [SRPEDD]) with Boston and internally is primarily a highway system and characterized by a lack of transportation mode choice, especially public transit.
 The highway system is composed of major, limited access state routes, regional highways, and local roadways (Figure 1.2-1).
 As the population in the South Coast region and employment in the Boston area have grown, the demands on the roadway system linking Southeastern Massachusetts to Boston and the rest of the region have increased, as reflected by increased traffic volumes.
 The increase in traffic volumes has resulted in roadway congestion and travel delays, especially during peak hours that have become worse over the past decade.
 The increased volume of traffic and congestion have also adversely affected air quality (contributing to air quality conditions in the South Coast region that do not meet federal Clean Air Act standards) and traffic safety.
-Based on the Commonwealth's forecasts, regional growth and the trend of commuters to locate to areas further away from the Boston metropolitan core, such as the South Coast region will continue to increase the demand for transportation in the South Coast region.2 This would exacerbate the current problems of congestion, delays, transportation safety and air quality and affect an increasing number of people.
+Based on the Commonwealth's forecasts, regional growth and the trend of commuters to locate to areas further away from the Boston metropolitan core, such as the South Coast region will continue to increase the demand for transportation in the South Coast region.
+This would exacerbate the current problems of congestion, delays, transportation safety and air quality and affect an increasing number of people.
 A more detailed discussion of the problems identified above, as well as other considerations, is provided in Sections 2.2.2.1 through 2.2.2.10 below.

-Potential Solutions to the Problem
+2.2.2.2 Potential Solutions to the Problem